sentinel-hub/eo-grow-examples/GEM/docs/infrastructure.md

 ray attach infrastructure/cluster.yaml
 ```

 which should open up the console.
-Once execution has finished, the workers are shut down automatically, but we need
+Once the execution has finished, the workers are shut down automatically, but we need
 to shut down the head node manually by calling `ray down` and specifying the `cluster.yaml` configuration.
 For example:

 ```bash
 ray down infrastructure/cluster.yaml